 Building diversity with data

-Achieving success across the five drivers discussed here – innovation/ business success, customer experience, application performance, speed, and quality – would be impossible using a traditional waterfall approach to software development and deployment.
+Achieving success across the five drivers discussed here would be impossible using a traditional waterfall approach to software development and deployment.

 Data-driven DevOps makes success in all five areas a reality.
-When you track and measure the right metrics, you gain the insight you need to accomplish amazing results – whether it’s disrupting markets with an innovative new app or taking customer experience to all new levels on
+When you track and measure the right metrics, you gain the insight you need to accomplish amazing results, whether it’s disrupting markets with an innovative new app or taking customer experience to a new level.

 As you embark or continue on your DevOps journey, your team will be instrumental to helping your company become a better software business.
-And that’s job one in our digital economy, where nearly every business must become a software company.
-Start measuring DevOps success at your organization.
-Visit newrelic.com/devops to learn how.
+And that’s job number one in today’s digital economy, where every business is a software business.